Close up photo of glasses sitting on a book someone is reading while receiving in home care

 The government makes a subsidy available to some people who need home care.
-Known as a Home Care Package, the amount you could receive is based on an assessment of your personal care needs and financial situation.
+Now known as Support at Home (previously Home Care Package), the amount you could receive is based on an assessment of your personal care needs and financial situation.

 You can use the funding to help cover the cost of home care services, equipment and case management.